birrozza/esp_8266_T-H/README.md

 ESP will try to connect.
 If successful, it relinquishes control back to your app.
 If not, reconnect to AP and reconfigure.
 [Here this tutorial](https://github.com/alanswx/ESPAsyncWiFiManager).

 Once the wifi connection is made, the card is now reachable on our network.
-It is sufficient to type in the address bar of the browser the url <b>http://myesp.local</b> to be able to be able to navigate between the sensor pages.
+It is sufficient to type in the address bar of the browser the url <b>http://myesp.local</b> to be able to navigate between the sensor pages.
 The host name is the default but can be changed in the _config.json_ file ([see below](#configuration)).

 In the <b>landing</b> page the access data (<b>user</b> & <b>password</b>) are available as tip by passing the pointer over the fields.
 They are editable via the _config.json_ file.